bogas04/SikhJS/README.md

 How ?
 ==
 The application is very simple as of now.
-I've manually taken docs from [SikhNet](http://www.sikhnet.com/DownloadBanis) and [gurbaninow.com](https://github.com/Sarabveer/gurbaninow/blob/master/API.md).
+I've manually taken docs from [SikhNet](http://www.sikhnet.com/DownloadBanis) and [gurbaninow.com](https://github.com/Sarabveer/gurbaninow/blob/master/API.md) and [other sources](#credits).
 Can not thank them enough.
 Nitnem baanies are converted to markdown files.
 The reason why I chose markdown is because they are
 * very lightweight
 * can be parsed to HTML very easily
 * can be formatted right in code